mrworf/photoframe/README.md

 - Support for TCS34727 color and lumen module e.g. https://www.ebay.com/itm/133600154256
 - Stretch Goal - to add an iCloud photo provider.

-# photoframe
+# Photoframe

 A Raspberry Pi (Zero, 1 or 3) software which automatically pulls photos from Google Photos and displays them on the attached screen, just like a photoframe.
 No need to upload photos to 3rd party service or fiddle with local storage or SD card.

-## why use this as opposed to buying one?
+## Why use this as opposed to buying one?

 Unlike most other frames out there, this one will automatically refresh and grab content from your photo collection, making it super simple to have a nice photo frame.
 Also uses